-Salon is fine dining restaurant in Budapest inside the historic and jaw-droppingly ornate New York Café, one of the city's top tourist attractions.
-Salon's seasonal dishes feature the usual suspects of Hungarian fine dining - at any given time the menu will likely include foie gras, quail breast, or venison saddle.
-Chef András Wolf oversees the kitchens of both the New York Cafe and Salon, but they're operated separately.
+Salon is a fine dining restaurant in Budapest inside the historic and jaw-droppingly ornate New York Café, one of the city's top tourist attractions.
+Salon's seasonal dishes feature the usual suspects of Hungarian fine dining—foie gras, quail, mangalica pork, and venison saddle.
+Head chef András Wolf is in charge of both the New York Cafe and Salon, but their kitchens are operated separately.

-The fact that Salon is sharing a space with the New York Café, complete with marble columns, frescoes, and carved acanthus leaves, detracts more than adds to the dining experience.
-It's not just that tourists on the other side of the hall can be noisy, but also that fine dining trends are shifting away exactly from the type of glitz and glamour that Salon currently exhibits.
-Perhaps this is part of the reason why the space gets less than half-full most evenings.
+My only issue with Salon has to do with its location: The fact that it shares a space with the New York Café, complete with marble columns, frescoes, and carved acanthus leaves, detracts more than adds to the dining experience.
+Not only because tourists on the other side of the hall can get noisy, but contemporary fine dining is moving away from this type of glitz and glamour towards lighter, more relaxed settings.
+Perhaps this is part of the reason that Salon is less than half-full most evenings.